You CAN Get There But It Might Not Be Easy

 I thought about that again this week as I was reading a story about other GPS' in general where, it seems, that's a common message that lots of people get.
 I have to admit that I've never thought much about it because I've never gotten the message.
 What usually happens to me is the GPS gets me somewhere close to the address I'm looking for and what I'm looking for isn't there; why don't these things ever tell you that things aren't there any longer?

 Truth be told, there's a lot of great motivational messages that one can glean from something like this, but some messages of warning as well.
-Many of us decide to take chances or do things that someone doesn't like, and we hear negatives about it in some fashion.
+Many of us decide to take chances or do things that someone doesn't like, and we hear negatives about it.
 You tell someone "I'm going to work for myself" and you'll get something like "You'll never make it like that; why take the risk?"
 Maybe you've finally gotten up the courage to talk to that specific someone you've wanted to meet for a long time, only to hear your friend say "Are you nuts?
 They're out of your league."

 For most of us this isn't something that happens daily, but it happens enough such that many people don't want to take any chances in their lives, or people won't go and enjoy something they like because someone will castigate them for it.